MROLife for Collins Aerospace

 These became the primary focus for the initial capabilities of MROLife.

 Research & Design Approach

-Research and design an effective work management platform for all MRO facilities.
+As the solo designer, research and design an effective work management platform for all MRO facilities.

 I quickly saw that a key success factor would be to demonstrate good partnership by leveraging the work already done, rather than asserting that I personally needed to repeat the same fundamental activities, such as diary studies, journey-mapping, creating user personas, etc. As a result, I focus this case study on the research and design work I conducted to take MROLife to its next phase focused on work management.